fossabot/canary-1/silence/README.md

 ## Silence

-Silence handles the notifications sent out by the air pollution monitor service
+Silence handles the notifications sent out by the air pollution monitor service.